asyrewicze/asyrewicze/README.md

 ### **Author of the [Anxious Techie SubStack - Coming Soon!!](https://anxioustechy.substack.com)**

-This is my newest project, and perhaps the one I'm most excited about!
+This is one of my newest ideas and is currently on the back-burner due to other initiatives!
+That said, I still feel it's important, and I'm hoping to get back to the concept sometime throughout 2024.

 In 2021, I was diagnosed with Generalized Anxiety Disorder and (surprise!), turns out I had been suffering from it my entire life.

 While my tech learning slowed down in 2020 and 2021 as a result, I started getting help and learned how to cope with my anxiety disorder and not be avoidant.
 While I hated the fact that my tech learning slowed down somewhat this last year and a half, I had the BIG realization that learning to deal with any mental illness is a skill.
 If I wanted to manage SQL, I'd go learn about SQL.
 Mental Illness is no different in this regard!